Harriet Robinson Scott: Frank Leslie's Illustrated Newspaper

 One day in June 1857, two journalists from Frank Leslie's Illustrated Newspaper visited the Scott family at their house in an alley off Carr Street.
 They were greeted at the door by Harriet, who was very protective of Dred and suspicious of their motives.
 Although Harriet initially asked them to leave Dred and her family in peace, the journalists produced a letter of introduction from the Scotts' lawyer, whose signature they recognized.
 The reporters eventually convinced Harriet to allow her family to sit for their portraits at photographer Fitzgibbon's studio the next day.
-Harriet agreed on the condition that the family receive their own copies of their daguerrotype portraits as well.
+Harriet agreed on the condition that the family receive their own copies of their daguerreotype portraits as well.
 The engraved portraits of Eliza and Lizzie Scott sitting together, and the famous individual portraits of Dred and Harriet, were featured on the front page of Frank Leslie's Illustrated Newspaper on June 27, 1857.